Left Continue shopping

 • Phosphalugel – gel-based and gentle enough for kids and pregnant individuals (with doctor approval).

 Antacids are ideal after meals, during stressful events, or after dietary mistakes.
-For frequent symptoms, other options are recommended.
+For frequent discomfort, other options are recommended.

 H2 Blockers: Longer-Lasting Relief